ghc-proposals/ghc-proposals/proposals/0000-template.rst

 -------------
 (Optional) This section provides an opportunty for any third parties to express their support for the proposal, and to say why they would like to see it adopted.
-It is not mandatory for have any endorsements at all, but the substantial the proposal is, the more desirable it is to offer evidence that there is significant demand from the community.
+It is not mandatory for have any endorsements at all, but the more substantial the proposal is, the more desirable it is to offer evidence that there is significant demand from the community.
 This section is one way to provide such evidence.